yuhko-msft/microsoft-graph-docs/api-reference/beta/api/schedule-stageForDeletion-shifts.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Stage deletion of a [shift](../resources/shift.md) instance in a [schedule](../resources/schedule.md) in draft mode.
+Stage the deletion of a [shift](../resources/shift.md) instance in a [schedule](../resources/schedule.md) in draft mode.

-Consider a scenario where a manager has created a new shift and shared it with his team.
-Now the manager deleted this shift but has not yet shared this change.
-In this scenario, you can support a different view for the manager with this shift deleted, while the team member can still view the shared version of the shift.
+This action enables you to support different views for managers and for team members.
+A manager can delete one or more shifts from a schedule before sharing the changes with their team.

-Use this API to draft multiple shift deletions before finally sharing all the deleted shifts.
+Use this API to stage multiple deletions of shifts before sharing all the deleted shifts.

 ## Permissions